adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 ## Instructions

 When you open AYC for the first time, it'll ask you to do these in order for it to work properly. **Please don't skip this.**([?](#3-why-do-i-have-to-do-magic-phrases-and-others))

+### Windows 10/11 users

 1. Change where batch scripts open by default.
     1. Open **Windows Terminal** App.
 (Either right click **Start** and select **Terminal** or search for **Terminal** in the start menu).
     2. Press `Ctrl + ,` (comma) to open **Settings**.
     3. Change your **Default terminal application** to `Windows Console Host` and click **Save**.
     4. You can now close this terminal.
-2. Go back to AYC, copy the magic phrase from [here](https://github.com/adithya-s-sekhar/advanced-youtube-client-ayc/blob/b4808d1f75c0af1dea5951b7a190d9b66835cc09/magic.txt#L10) and paste it into the field.
+2. Copy the magic phrase from [here](https://github.com/adithya-s-sekhar/advanced-youtube-client-ayc/blob/b4808d1f75c0af1dea5951b7a190d9b66835cc09/magic.txt#L10), go back to AYC, and paste it into the field.
+This is to ensure that you actually read the instructions.

+### Windows 7/8/8.1 users

+1. Copy the magic phrase from [here](https://github.com/adithya-s-sekhar/advanced-youtube-client-ayc/blob/b4808d1f75c0af1dea5951b7a190d9b66835cc09/magic.txt#L10), go back to AYC, and paste it into the field.
 This is to ensure that you actually read the instructions.

 - [How to pin AYC to taskbar for easy access?](#complete)

 ## Build an .exe (Old way)